kristoff-it/redis-memolock/README.md

 library up to any scale.

 # !!
 WARNING !!
-This library is all about nimble locking for performance reasons.
+This library is all about nimble locking for enhancing performance.
 It's ok to use it in combination with external systems (e.g. store the result of the computation elsewhere, like a CDN if it's a PDF report, and just save in Redis a token representing the location) but it's **NOT** ok to use it to lock computations that rely on mutual exclusion for correctness. **This locking mechanism is about